+ZONE.0 number of variables returned

+> .
+1 left zone

-ZONE.0 number of variables returned .1 left zone .2 right zone returns the string in the equal(=) buffer.
-The = buffer contains the last executed subcommand or macro, or whatever has been specified in the SET = subcommand.
+.2 right zone

+returns the string in the equal(=) buffer.
+The = buffer contains the last executed subcommand, macro, CP/CMS command, or whatever has been specified in the SET = subcommand.

-EQUALSIGN.0 number of variables returned .1 the string in the = buffer
+EQUALSIGN.0 number of variables returned

+.1 the string in the = buffer

 1. The number of variables returned by EXTRACT may depend upon whether the setting is "ON" or "OFF" or whether the settings were requested on a typewriter terminal.
-The following settings return a value of "name.0=0" on a typewriter terminal.
+The following settings return a value of "name.0 = 0" on a typewriter terminal.
 No other variables associated with that setting will be initialized:

-CMDLINE LSCREEN SCREEN

-CURSOR MSGLINE TABLINE
+CMDLINE LSCREEN SCREEN CURSOR MSGLINE TABLINE FLSCREEN SCALE

-FLSCREEN SCALE

-2. If an error occurs while processing the request specified on the EXTRACT subcommand, a non-zero return code is returned and an error variable, EXTRACT.n is set.
+2. If an error occurs while processing the request specified on the EXTRACT subcommand, a nonzero return code is returned and an error variable, EXTRACT.n is set.
 EXTRACT.0 and EXTRACT.1 are set on return codes 2, 5 and 16 only.
 EXTRACT.0 is always set to the number of error variables that are returned.
 If the return code is 2 or 5, then EXTRACT.1 is set to the delimited string which was invalid (return code 5) or the delimited string containing a target that was not found (return code 2) when EXTRACT was invoked.
 All values prior to the one specified in EXTRACT.1 will have been processed, while those following the one in error will not.

-However, when the return code is 16, EXTRACT.1 is set to the name of the variable which was too long for the EXEC 2 restriction of a maximum value length of 256 characters.
-For example, if one is editing a file with a current line that is longer than 256 characters, and an EXTRACT /CURLINE/ is issued, then EXTRACT.1 will be set to "CURLINE.3".
+However, when the return code is 16, EXTRACT.1 is set to the name of the variable which was too long for the EXEC 2 restriction of a maximum value length of 255 characters.
+For example, if one is editing a file with a current line that is longer than 255 characters, and an EXTRACT /CURLINE/ is issued, then EXTRACT.1 will be set to "CURLINE.3".
 The setting of any other variables resulting from that invocation of EXTRACT is unpredictable.
 EXTRACT.1 does not give an indication of what has or has not been set in this case.

-3. If EXTRACT is issued when an EXEC or XEDIT macro is not active, a return code of -3 will be set and error message 631E (EXTRACT CAN ONLY BE ISSUED FROM AN EXEC 2 OR REXX EXEC) will be issued.
-If XEDIT is invoked from an EXEC or XEDIT macro, then that EXEC or macro is
+3. If EXTRACT is issued when an exec or XEDIT macro is not active, a return code of -3 will be set and the following error message is displayed:

+631E EXTRACT can only be issued from an EXEC 2 or REXX exec.

-"active" until you exit from XEDIT and subsequently from the EXEC or macro.
+If XEDIT is invoked from an EXEC or XEDIT macro, then that EXEC or macro is "active" until you exit from XEDIT and subsequently from the EXEC or macro.
 Issuing EXTRACT from the XEDIT command line may set variables in the EXEC or macro that invoked XEDIT.